0x7f9/xauto/README.md

 ## Disclaimer

 This infrastructure is designed for legitimate web automation tasks.
 Repository contains only the core infrastructure.
-The actual automation logic and credential processing components have been removed for privacy and security reasons.
+The actual automation logic and credential processing components have been removed.